FREE MENTAL HEALTH ASSESSMENT. start here

 According to The National Institute of Mental Health, anxiety is typically characterized by panic, worry and other negative emotions towards real and imagined threats and uncertainties.

 So, if conflict and confrontation fill you with dread, you’re definitely experiencing anxiety.
+And just like a fear of success, fear of confrontation can very much lead to anxiety.

 Over time, this can have an impact on your health.
 Anxiety can cause issues with sleep and mood, but it can also cause things like stomach issues, headaches, muscle tension and plenty of other physical and mental symptoms.